How To Catch Salmon In A River: Guides Explain Methods And More

 I discuss all the most effective leaders for the primary methods of salmon fishing.

-See expert leader setups for float fishing for salmon, drift fishing, plunking, and fly fishing all at Salmon Leaders and Setup.
+See expert leader setups for float fishing for salmon, drift fishing, plunking, and fly fishing at Salmon Leaders and Setup.

 Guide Tip: Catch More Salmon

-Salmon fishing along many rivers can mean crowds, and many anglers fishing in the same area can make the salmon go lockjaw and stop eating.
+Salmon fishing along many rivers can mean crowds and many anglers fishing in the same area can make the salmon go lockjaw and stop eating.
 Guys often ask me for advice on how to catch more salmon.
 There are many ways to do this.

 A tip that I give to my buddies and clients is to get away from the crowds by using riverboats.
 I use 1-man, 2-man, and 3-man pontoon-style boats that weigh between 30 pounds to about 130 pounds.